ScottLogic/blog/_posts/2025-12-19-options-appraisal-pragmatic-guide.md

 And that's very ok, it's now time to loop back.

-**Quick checklist**
+**Some considerations:**

-- Do you have a methodology to define some gateway criteria?
+- *Are the gateway criteria genuinely non-negotiable, rather than strong preferences?*
-- Have you explicitly included the “Do Nothing” option?
+- *Have you reviewed and agreed the shortlist with the stakeholders?*
-- Have you reviewed and agreed the shortlist with the stakeholders?
+- *Does the shortlist still represent a meaningful range of approaches and trade-offs, across commercial, organisational, operational, and technical dimensions?*
-- Are your options holistic enough, covering the main commercial, organisational, operational, and technical aspects?
+- *Have you explicitly included the "Do Nothing" option?*

 ## 4) Criteria and weightings: force the priority conversation